I Confess (film): Plot

 Villette had recently asked Ruth to persuade her husband to help him escape a tax scandal, with the condition that if she refused, he would publicize the night she spent with Logan.
 She met with Logan on the night of the murder, and Logan agreed to intercede with Villette.

-Ruth's meeting with Father Logan occurred between 9 and 11 pm on the night of the murder, but Larrue shows Robinson Villette's autopsy report that indicates that Villette couldn't have died before 11:30 pm.
+Ruth's meeting with Logan occurred between 9 and 11 pm on the night of the murder, but Larrue shows Robinson Villette's autopsy report that indicates that Villette couldn't have died before 11:30 pm.
 The fact that Ruth and Logan concluded their meeting at 11 pm leaves Logan without an alibi.
-He also had a solid motive for killing Villette in that Villette was blackmailing Ruth.

 Knowing he will be arrested, Logan turns himself in the next day at Larrue's office.
 Keller has planted the bloody cassock among Logan's belongings, and when Logan is tried in court, Keller testifies that he saw Logan enter the church after the murder, acting suspiciously.

-The jury concludes that Father Logan is not guilty, due to insufficient evidence, but the crowd outside the courthouse mobs Logan as he leaves the court.
-This upsets Keller's wife to such an extent that she starts to shout that Logan was innocent.
-Keller, realizing that he's about to be revealed as the murderer, shoots Alma, resulting in her death.
-He then flees but is pursued by police officers.
+The jury finds Logan not guilty, due to insufficient evidence, but the crowd outside the courthouse mobs Logan as he leaves the court.
+This upsets Alma to such an extent that she starts to shout that Logan was innocent.
+Otto, realizing that he's about to be revealed as the murderer, shoots Alma, killing her.
+While being pursued by police officers, he flees into the Château Frontenac, killing a chef de cuisine in the process.

-Larrue finally realizes that Keller is the murderer, corners him in the grand ballroom of the Château Frontenac, and tricks him into confessing the murder.
-Keller, suspecting that Father Logan had betrayed him to the police, threatens to shoot Logan.
-However, Logan prefers peace over violence, and advances into the ballroom to talk with Keller.
+Larrue finally realizes that Otto is the murderer, corners him in the grand ballroom of the Château Frontenac, and tricks him into confessing the murder.
+Otto, suspecting that Logan had betrayed him to the police, threatens to shoot him.
+However, Logan prefers peace over violence, and advances into the ballroom to talk with Otto.

-Immediately followed by police officers, Logan talks with Keller, his main intention being to prevent a ballroom gunfight; but Keller shoots at Logan.

-A police sharpshooter shoots Keller when Keller tries to shoot Logan; and Keller calls to Father Logan in extremis and dies immediately after asking Logan for forgiveness.
+Immediately followed by police officers, Logan talks with Otto, his main intention being to prevent a ballroom gunfight, but Otto shoots at him; a police sharpshooter then shoots Otto, saving Logan's life.
+Mortally wounded, Otto calls to Logan in extremis and dies immediately after asking him for forgiveness.